Mona's 440 Club: Entertainment

 One of the biggest draws to Mona's was their large variety of in house entertainment.
 Kay Scott and Babe Scott were part of the original group of entertainers to perform at Mona's 440 Club and due to their performances they became local San Francisco celebrities.
 The popularity of the performers drew in others who also wanted some of the same recognition.

 After taking control of the bar Babe Scott booked performers such as Tina Rubio, Gladys Bentley, Frances Faye, Midge Williams, Moms Mabley and Beverly Shaw, the latter of whom became one of the club's headlining acts before moving to the Chi Chi Club across the street.
 Bentley remained one of Mona's most long running and popular residents due to her talent.
-She was a key part of Mona's culture with her cross dressing performance, as well as her ability to fit in with the growing popularity of sex and race tourism post prohibition.
+She was a key part of Mona's culture with her cross-dressing performance, as well as her ability to fit in with the growing popularity of sex and race tourism post prohibition.
 Bentley was recognized for her performances wearing a tuxedo and top hat.
 Eventually, she moved to Los Angeles to continue her career.

 Legacy

-Since its launch Mona's became one of the most popular lesbian bars in the United States and its popularity helped pave the way for more lesbian bars to open in the same neighborhood, making it a "well-known lesbian enclave".
+Since its launch, Mona's became one of the most popular lesbian bars in the United States and its popularity helped pave the way for more lesbian bars to open in the same neighborhood, making it a "well-known lesbian enclave".
+As the most recent example, San Francisco has seen its first lesbian sports bar —  Rikki's — in the Summer of 2025, long after the closing of Mona's 440 Club over half a century prior.